Relationship Anxiety in Urban Lifestyles

 Do Not Depend on Reassurance Alone

 If the relationship stays unpredictable, distracted, or poorly repaired, verbal reassurance may help for five minutes and fail for five days.
-The deeper issue is not only fear—it is the lack of emotional evidence that the bond feels steady.
+The deeper issue is not only fear.
+It is the lack of emotional evidence that the bond feels steady.

 Do Not Use Surveillance as a Coping Strategy